harshbhardwaj77/wisecow/README.md

 - Github Actions file is inside .github/workflows folder

-## [Challenge goal]: Enable secure TLS communication for the wisecow app.
+## Enable secure TLS communication for the wisecow app.
 - I have created 3 manifest files for TLS secure communication

 -  cert-manager.yaml   ---  To setup a cert-manager
 -  clusterIssuer.yaml  ---  To issue production level certificate
 -  certificate.yaml    ---  To create a secret tls-cert

 -   Finally TLS was added to the ingress.yaml file